sderaps/DMM/README.md

 Step 1.
 Connect your watch and computer to the same Wi-Fi network

 Step 2.
-On your Watch Go to Settings/Connections and Turn off Bluetooth.

-Step 3.
 Enable Developer Options on Watch go to Settings > About device > Software info, then tap the Build number until “Developer options enabled” appears on the screen.
 Swipe the screen "left to right" to Go back and select Developer Options at the bottom of /settings

 Step 4.
 Put your watch on a usb charger and open Developer Options select “Stay awake when charging” select “ADB Debugging” select “wireless debugging then check wireless debugging in enabled,